You gotta admit, pirates are kinda cool.

-See, without the negative sides of being a pirate – finding new treasures and opportunities is kinda awesome.
+See, without some of the negative stuff that comes with being a pirate, finding new treasures and opportunities is pretty awesome.

 Nothing wrong with that.

-You and I both know that there are less and less treasures out there.
-And even less and less PPC optimization treasures out there.
+You and I both know that fewer and fewer PPC optimization treasures are out there.

-Truth is, all this stuff is regurgitated Pay-Per-Click 101 crap that even my mom knows about (and she doesn’t even know that I do PPC for a living.
-It’s something with Google and Facebook when you ask her).
+Truth is, all this stuff is regurgitated Pay-Per-Click 101 stuff that even my mom knows about (and she doesn’t even know that I do PPC for a living.
+According to her, it’s something with Google and Facebook or something).